Skip to Content Skip to Navigation

 Before and After

-Before and 2 months after 3 sessions of IPL to the decolletage and neck.
+Before and two months after three sessions of IPL to the décolletage and neck.

 Before and After

-Before and 4 months after one treatment of IPL therapy to the full face.
+Before and four months after one treatment of IPL therapy to the full face.

 Before and After

-Before and one month after 3 sessions of IPL to the arm.
+Before and one month after three sessions of IPL to the arm.

 *Disclaimer: Results may vary from patient to patient.